An amazingly large number of children in the media suffer from Parental Abandonment

 - In X-Men: Evolution, like in the comics Professor X, Storm, and Wolverine both serve as parental figures to Scott, Jean, Kurt, Kitty, Evan, Rogue, and the New Recruits.
 Logan also tried to do this with X-23 (as he's the genetic base for her and as such technically her father), but she refuses to let him as she sees herself as a weapon, not a child.

-- One could argue that both Captain Planet and Gaia serve as Parental Substitutes to the Planeteers.
+- Both Captain Planet and Gaia serve as Parental Substitutes to the Planeteers.
 Gaia herself even says, "Children.
 They make a mother proud" as she watches them head off onto a mission and truly loves them like her own children.
 Captain Planet himself is extremely good to the five kids and will not hesitate to protect them with his life.
 Also, considering some of their histories (Wheeler's father was an abusive alcoholic, Ma-Ti's parents were killed), it's clear that the Planeteers really do rely on both Gaia and Captain Planet as they would actual parents.